Knotx/knotx-adapter-archetype/README.md

 # Knot.x Extension Maven Archetype

-Use this archetype to generate a custon [_Knot.x_](https://github.com/Cognifide/knotx/wiki) extension.
+Use this archetype to generate a custom [_Knot.x_](https://github.com/Cognifide/knotx/wiki) extension.
 Details regarding the contents of a project generated using this archetype can be found in the `README.md` file in `src/main/resources/archetype-resources` (or in the main directory once a project has been generated).

 ## Building the archetype